Mojtaba999/exchange-api-docs/source/index.html.md

 ## Generate an API Key

-Before signing any request, you must generate an API key via [Exchange’s official website](https://www.exchange.com/index) 【User Center】-【API】.
+Before signing any request, you must generate an API key via [Darico’s official website](https://www.darico.io) 【User Center】-【API】.
 After generating the key, there are three things you must bear in mind:

 * API Key
 * Secret Key